What To Eat Before a Boxing Workout

 Realistically, it can be difficult to plan out meals with such a perfectly measured assortment of specialty foods.
 In real life, it is often easier and just as effective to add a quality protein shake before boxing (What To Eat Before Boxing).
 Most boxing professionals add supplements like protein shakes to make sure they are getting ample calories and balanced nutrition.
 Protein shakes made with a good blend of ingredients are an excellent way to give your body everything it needs quickly.

 What Do Boxers Eat Before a Workout?

 Eating well-balanced and well-timed meals is important for ensuring athletes do not feel sluggish prior to working out.
 When considering what to eat before a boxing workout, keep the three (3) core groups in mind: complex carbohydrates, lean proteins, and healthy fats.

-Since boxers want to achieve higher energy pre-workout, carbohydrates need to be the focus before a fight.
-A pre-fight meal will usually consist of:
+Since boxers want to achieve higher energy pre-workout, carbohydrates need to be the focus before training.
+A pre-workout meal will usually consist of:

 - 50 – 60% Carbohydrates

 This balance gives boxers the energy their bodies require for peak athletic performance.

 If it seems unrealistic to plan out every meal, consider adding protein shakes to up your game without complicated meal prep.
 Protein shakes shouldn’t replace every meal, but they are a great addition to ensure you are properly nourishing your body.

 How Long Before a Boxing Workout Should I Eat?

 Following a boxer’s diet plan means that meals should be timed out regularly--even on recovery days when you aren’t training.
 When you are planning a workout, try to adjust your mealtime or your workout schedule to allow ample time between when you eat a full meal and when you hit the bag.